Arthur006/financial-advisor-cep/docs/index.md

 - Allow advisors to register new clients (via name and email)
 - Provide set forms to capture client information reliably
-- Automatically populate third-patry-consent form
+- Automatically populate third-party-consent form
 - Handle image uploads of the signed client forms
 - Allow advisors to verify client information
 - Automate advisor emails to the client's super/insurance companies